SaxMachine/Lenovo-Y50-70-OpenCore/README.md

   You have to import from your older configuration or generate a new one

-    - Use MacSerial to generate your SMBIOS
+    - Use MacSerial to generate your SMBIOS https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macserial
     - MacSerial Example in terminal macserial -a | grep -i iMac19,1

-"Output Example from above command:
+Output Example from above command:

 - iMac19,1 | C02YC2Y1JV3Q | C02909403CDLNV9A8
 - iMac19,1 | C02YX1Y9JV3Q | C02926401GULNV91H